-1. REAP be required to reassess qualified equipment into current "smart" technology sold in the past five years.
-This assessment should occur every five years to reflect current industry standards. ('21) 2.
+1. REAP be required to reassess qualified equipment into current "smart" technology sold in the past two years.
+This assessment should occur every two years to reflect current industry standards. ('24) 2.
 Current funding for the REAP program be maintained, but that the maximum funds for each applicant be increased to \$500,000 in an applicant's lifetime. ('21) 3.
 REAP reimbursements automatically or continuously be adjusted to current increases in material costs. ('22) 4.
 Reestablishment of eligibility for REAP credits for use of vertical tillage equipment for manure incorporation. ('21) 5.
 Agricultural drones, or small unmanned aircraft systems, with the ability to spread cover crop be eligible for REAP credits. ('22) 6.
 Subsoilers be eligible for REAP credits. ('22) 7.
-Revising the REAP program to make direct payments to farmers to cover investments for current and future REAP-approved practices instead of the current tax rebate system. ('22)
+Revising the REAP program to make direct payments to farmers to cover investments for current and future REAP-approved practices instead of the current tax rebate system. ('22) 8.
+REAP credits be available for modifications of crop sprayers for installation of recirculating booms and computer vision of identification of targeted weeds. ('24)